Try IrisGPT for free on your own data

 • Ensuring employees are engaged and at their best productivity.

 While the headlines may be negative, business leaders must remind themselves to “Never let a good crisis go to waste” - as Winston Churchill, the war-time prime minister of the United Kingdom, famously stated during World War II.
-In these situations, smart use of technology combined with optimized process engineering can help cut costs, keep employees engaged, drive productivity, and ultimately help build a profitable business even in tough economic conditions.
+In these situations, smart use of technology combined with optimized process engineering can help cut costs, keep employees engaged, drive productivity, keep customer service costs low, and ultimately help build a profitable business even in tough economic conditions.

-At IrisAgent, AI-powered customer service automation is built to deliver the outcomes above for support organizations, especially with product-led growth companies.
+At IrisAgent, AI-powered customer service automation software is built to deliver the outcomes above for the support channels, organizations, and services, especially with product-led growth companies.
 The IrisAgent platform helps organizations do more with less by

 • Applying AI to Support operations - automated tagging and correlation of issues in CRM systems with backend systems used by engineering and DevOps.
 IrisAgent supports all popular CRM systems, such as Salesforce, Zendesk, Freshworks, ServiceNow, and Intercom.
 Backend integrations with JIRA and PagerDuty.

-• Streamlined workflows between frontline customer service teams and engineering teams
+• Streamlined workflows between frontline customer service team and engineering team

 • Improve agent productivity and reduce resolution time by recommending related product bugs, answers, and articles.